May 29, 2024

 Are CGMs covered by insurance and Medicare?

 No matter who handles your insurance, you shouldn’t need to worry about CGM coverage.
 Both Medicare and the majority of private insurers cover these devices.
-However, you’ll need a prescription to order your CGM system.
+In fact, most Medicare coverage has no out-of-pocket costs.
+Make sure to give US MED a call to learn about your coverage, and remember, you’ll need a prescription to order your CGM device.

 How to see the glucose reading